-If you decide to leave the Netherlands, there is more too it than just ending your work, rental or mobile contract and taking the next flight out.
+If you decide to leave the Netherlands, there is more to it than just ending your work, rental or mobile contract and booking the next flight out of Schiphol Airport.
 There are a few practicalities that need to be dealt with first, and preferably a few weeks in advance too.

 First things first, if you have decided to leave the country you are probably leaving your job behind too, unless you are being sent to another country by your current company.
 If you want to leave your job, you are obliged to give notice.

-You should inform your energy (gas and electric) and water providers about the termination of their services from a specific date at least two weeks in advance by email or telephone, the sooner the better actually.
-Once you have done this, you will receive a form, which you will need to fill in.
+You should inform your energy (gas and electric) and water providers about the termination of their services from a specific date at least two weeks in advance by email or telephone - but really, the sooner you do it the better.
+Once you have done this, you will receive a form which you will need to fill in.
 This could be a digital or paper form.